|

 exhibit compassion and Gods love for all people.

-Jesus prayed in the upper room before his crucifixion.
-He did not
+When Jesus prayed in the upper room before his crucifixion.
+He did

 He said, I have finished the work You gave me to do.